danwilhelm/cumsum_transformer/README.md

 3. Equally-divided attention computes the cumulative mean
 4. Feed-forward network "cleans up" the signal
 5. What about the zero unembed pattern?
-6. A minimal attention-only cumsum circuit
+6. Designing a 38-weight attention-only cumsum circuit
 7. (Appendix) Rewriting two linear transforms as one